popova-mariia/tp/docs/UserGuide.md

    * `list` : Lists all contacts.

-   * `add -n John Doe -p 98765432 -a John street, block 123, #01-01 -g male [-t condition]` : Adds a contact named `John Doe` to the Address Book with optional condition.
+   * `add -n John Doe -p 98765432 -a John street, block 123, #01-01 -g male [-d 2025-10-10] [-t condition]` : Adds a contact named `John Doe` to the Address Book with optional condition and appointment date on 10 Oct 2025.

    * `delete 3` : Deletes the 3rd patient shown in the current list.